 Search your Internet browser under terms such as student financial aid or assistance AND your state.

-Colleges and universities provide some 20% of aid, most need-based.
-Check university Web sites and the institution’s financial aid office when you apply for admission.
+university Web sites and the institution’s financial aid office when you apply for admission.

 Private foundations, corporations, and organizations offer scholarships or grants: